History of the Youth Symphony of Southern Oregon

 The YSSO organization is an integral part of the region’s vibrant cultural community.
 The Youther Symphony of Southern Oregon has partnered with Brava!
 Opera Theater to present two rising opera singers in performance with the Youth Symphony.
 Youth Symphony musicians have played in side-by-side performances during the 2010-2011 concert season.
 YSSO musicians take part in Chamber Music Concert-sponsored master classes and perform with numerous other community and school ensembles.
 The YSSO works with public and private schools in Medford, Grants Pass and Ashland, as well as Southern Oregon University.
 The Arts Council of Southern Oregon awarded the YSSO with its Award for Arts Education in 2000 in recognition of the YSSO's high-quality programs for young people and the public.

 The YSSO is a nonprofit 501(c)(3) organization.
-Revenue is generated through contributions and annual gifts from individuals and businesses, Concert Series program advertising, Concert Series Partner (sponsor) support, foundation and agency grants, nominal tuition, ticket sales, and fund raising events.
+Revenue is generated through contributions and annual gifts from individuals and businesses, Concert Series program advertising, Concert Series Partner (sponsor) support, foundation and agency grants, nominal tuition, ticket sales and special events.

 The YSSO has one full-time and three part-time professional staff members.
 A volunteer governing board of community members guides the YSSO.
 A volunteer steering committee helps recruit, organize and manage volunteers throughout the year.

 The office of the YSSO is located in Medford.